JaceITG/VidLocalizer/README.md

 pip install -r requirements.txt
 ```

-Fill in the values in config.txt with the necessary IDs and Token to run the bot.
+Fill in the values in config.ini with the necessary IDs and Token to run the bot.

 ## Contributing